RTOG 1203 A RANDOMIZED PHASE III STUDY OF STANDARD VS. IMRT PELVIC RADIATION FOR POST-OPERATIVE TREATMENT OF ENDOMETRIAL AND CERVICAL CANCER (TIME-C)

 metastasis, performed pre- or post-surgery within 90 days prior to registration

-4. Chest CT (or a PET/CT) performed within 90 days prior to registration
+.
+Chest x-ray or chest CT (or a PET/CT) performed within 90 days prior to registration

 adequate bone marrow function defined as follows?